grassdog/klipbook/README.md

 ## Tested platforms

-Klipbook has been tested on Mac OSX Mountain Lion using MRI 1.9.3.
+Klipbook has been tested on Mac OSX Mavericks using MRI 2.0.0

 ## Contributing to Klipbook

 Fork the project on [Github](https://github.com/grassdog/klipbook), add tests for your changes, and submit a well described pull request.

 ## Copyright